ins-amu/LPFC_F-TRACT/README.md

    - Contains: CI, Index, N, probability matrices
    - [Figure 2C & 2E second row]

-6. **Mean_DLPFC_Eff**
+6. **Mean_ROI_Eff**
-   - Directedness of connectivity from DLPFC as one parcel to the rest of the brain in Lausanne2008-33 parcellation.
+   - Directedness of connectivity from DLPFC and IFG as individual merged parcels to the rest of the brain in Lausanne2008-33 parcellation.
-   - Contains : DLPFC label objets for plotting
-		Direct connectivity (0-50ms)
+   - Contains : DLPFC and IFG label objets for plotting Direct connectivity (0-50ms)
 		- Contains: CI, Index, N, probability matrices Indirect connectivity (100-400ms)
    		- Contains: CI, Index, N, probability matrices
    - [Figure 3]

-7. **Mean_IFG_Eff**
-   - Directedness of connectivity from IFG as one parcel to the rest of the brain in Lausanne2008-33 parcellation.
-   - Contains : IFG label objets for plotting
-		Direct connectivity (0-50ms)
-		- Contains: CI, Index, N, probability matrices Indirect connectivity (100-400ms)
-   		- Contains: CI, Index, N, probability matrices
-   - [Figure 3]

-8. **N_implanted_contacts**
+7. **N_implanted_contacts**
    - Number of implanted contacts on the LPFC or recording LPFC stimulations.
    - [Figure 2A]

-9. **Resolutions**
+8. **Resolutions**
    - Resolution comparison data, three LPFC stimulations for brain parcelled in Lausanne2008-33/125/500
    - [Figure 1DEF]

-10. **Additional Data**
-   -Lausanne2008 parcel definitions (33, 125, 250, 500)

 ## Technical Details
-- CI : confidence intervals for computed probability of connectivity
+- CI : binomial confidence intervals for computed probability of connectivity, alpha = 0.05
-- Index : technical information for computation
+- Index : technical information for computation / plotting
 - N : number of recordings used for the computation of the connectivity
 - Labels_nets : Object '.label' use to plot.

 ### Matrix Generation
-- ROI definitions use Lausanne2008-125 resolution
+- ROI definitions use Lausanne2008-125 resolution (Definitions)
 - LPFC consists of DLPFC + IFG for both hemispheres
 - Filtering retains cortical parcels plus amygdala and hippocampus
-- Combined resolution analyses overlay roi-roi connectivity on roi-all connectivity
+- Combined resolution analyses have roi-roi connectivity and roi-all connectivity.
+Supperposition in brain plots with transparent parcel if roi-roi is nan.
-- Statistical masking applied based on EP count and stimulation numbers
+- Statistical masking applied based on recording numbers and EP for delays.

+### Parcel Merge
+The merge of Lausanne2008 fine resolution parcels to create personalized regions is done previous to the computation of probability and not included in these scripts.

 ### Matrix Correction Process
 Using `matrices.atlas_mat`:
 1. Takes original matrices (xx, xy)
 2. Applies dimensional indices
-3. Handles parcel merging via tuple lists
 4. Generates statistical masks
 5. Saves corrected matrices as text files